neyralab/client-gateway/README.md

 2. oneTimeToken - token from /generate/token request
 3. signal - AbortController for downloading cancellation
 4. endpoint - endpoint from /generate/token request
+5. encrypted - boolean flag
+6. activationKey - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
+7. dispatch - redux dispatch required for UI updates  or null is file is unencrypted
+8. successfullyDecryptedCallback - callback that close popup if first chunk successfully decrypted  or null is file is unencrypted

 ### Upload unencrypted file